Harira soup – Spicy Lamb, Lentil and Vegetable Soup.

 This Moroccan harira soup is packed full of goodness.
 Loads of vegetables, lentils and sweet lamb pack a great punch with the added spices.
-Topped off with rich, creamy yogurt, chopped fresh coriander and a good squeeze of fresh lemon juice.
+Topped off with rich, creamy yogurt, chopped fresh coriander/cilantro and a good squeeze of fresh lemon juice.
 You are going to be one happy winter bunny!

 We always, always make the biggest pot and Harira soup freezes like a dream.

 Best made on a dreary snowbound or bleak, wet day when you have the time to attend to the simmering pot.
 Gently stirring as each layer is added you will be rewarded with a flavour packed, nourishing bowl of wholesome, sustaining and warming comfort.

 Many soups start with a flavour base of onion, carrot and celery.
 Add to this base warming chilli , garlic and sweet subtle leek and youʼre on the right track to delicious.

 Lamb can be expensive and weʼve discovered meaty forequarter bones.
 These lend tender sweet flesh for a fraction of the price of shanks.
 Simmered for a couple of hours they render sweet, juicy lamb that adds oodles of flavour to the soup.

 Root vegetables such as onion, parsnip, carrot and leek along with celery form a flavour base that adds masses of flavour.
 These vegetables are generally quite cheap throughout the cold winter months.

 Dried red lentils are so ultra healthy, cheap and fibre packed that they ‘thickenʼ the soup to make it a really comforting generous mouthful.